Boulder Lake, Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Boulder Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Boulder Lake, in Wisconsin’s Lake Superior Northwoods Region, is everything nature lovers could want.
 Only an hour-and-a-half from either Green Bay or Wausau, Boulder Lake is one of the jewels crowning the Chequamegon-Nicolet National Forest.
 The million-and-a-half-acre combined national forests enclose an area of unique lakes, bogs, swamps, and hardwood and softwood forests which allow city dwellers to taste the call of the wild close to civilization.
 Two private commercial resorts on the lake offer camping, rustic cabins and lakefront vacations to generations of visitors.
 Other visitors reserve camping space at the National Forest Service’s Boulder Lake Campground months in advance.
 The 362-acre spring-fed lake draws visitors like a magnet.